ufal/npfl139/labs/faq.md

   - `cu126` to get CUDA 12.6 build,
   - `rocm7.1` to get AMD ROCm 7.1 build (Linux only).

-  On macOS, the `--extra-index-url` has no effect and the Metal support is installed in any case.
+  On macOS, the above `--extra-index-url` values have no practical effect, the Metal support is installed in all cases.

   **To update the `npfl139` package later, use `python3 -m pip install --user --upgrade npfl139`.**